Table of Contents

 - Cost: Upload data for free or $10/month (more results)

 - Privacy: will share genetic data with consent only; a history of data breaches

 - Alternatives: Nebula Genomics (Whole Genome Sequencing with weekly updated reports and advanced ancestry reporting)

 GEDmatch Genesis Introduction

-Let’s begin our review by taking a look at how to get started.
+Users can join for free.
 To access the Genesis GEDmatch official site, you must use the GEDmatch Genesis sign in.
 If you attempt to find it on a Google search engine, you will be directed to a URL of Genesis GEDmatch com login1 php.
+As users register, they can add an alias for identity within the site.
 It is important to note that, although GedMatch users can use a pseudonym in the GEDmatch Genesis login page, the user’s name and email will be displayed for any other user to see.
 There are instances where the user attempted to anonymize themselves through a pseudonym, but their emails are FirstnameLastname@company.com.

-After completing the GEDmatch Genesis login, users can upload raw DNA files from a variety of specific DNA databases including 23andMe, Ancestry, MyHeritage, Family Tree DNA (FTDNA), Living DNA, and Genes for Good.
-Once you have downloaded your raw DNA data from your DNA testing company, you can upload your genetic profile to GEDmatch Genesis.
+After completing the GEDmatch Genesis login, users can upload raw DNA files from a variety of specific DNA databases, including 23andMe, Ancestry, MyHeritage, Family Tree DNA (FTDNA), Living DNA, and tellmeGen.
+Once you have downloaded your raw DNA data, you can upload your genetic profile to GEDmatch Genesis.
 Every genetic data upload is given a unique kit identifier that is used throughout the system.
-Users can also use the Genesis GEDmatch login to upload family tree information in GEDCOM file format which is used in genetic genealogy databases.
+Users can also use the login to upload family tree information in GEDCOM file format, used in genetic genealogy databases.

 Ancestry test results are available in minutes but the main family finder tool takes several days to run.